How to boost the number of citations to your research papers in a short time?

 Cite your past papers in new manuscripts that are relevant to your research field.
 However, don’t cite every article you’ve written just to increase the number of citations to your research papers.

 Based on a review of more than 150,000 papers submitted to the UK’s Research Excellence Framework database in 2014, University of Bath economics professor, John Hudson, found that articles with shorter titles had higher citation counts, as did those with fewer authors.
-Long titles, too many authors and poor punctuation has negative impacts on the research paper citation.
+Long titles, too many authors, and poor punctuation have negative impacts on the research paper citation.

 4- Use keywords in your title and abstract.

 Use your keywords and phrases in your title and repeatedly in your abstract.
 Repeating keywords and phrases will put your paper at the top of a search engine list.
-It makes your research paper more in the views of reader.
+It makes your research more appealing to readers.

 5- Take advantage of preprint servers for releasing results early.